skrey/yellow-extensions/features/core/README.md

 ## How to make a secure website

-Make sure your website supports [data encryption](https://www.ssllabs.com/ssltest/).
+[Keep your website up to date](https://github.com/datenstrom/yellow-extensions/tree/master/features/update).
+It's best if your website is updated regularly and uses the latest version.
+Also check if your website supports [data encryption](https://www.ssllabs.com/ssltest/).
+It's best if the Internet connection is always encrypted with HTTPS.
 When there are problems, please contact your web hosting provider.

-It's best if your website automatically redirects from HTTP to HTTPS, so the Internet connection is always encrypted.
+If you don't want that pages are modified, then restrict [user accounts](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit).
+You can configure what users are allowed to do, which pages can be changed and which files can be uploaded.
+The file formats GIF, JPG, PDF, PNG, SVG and ZIP are supported per default.

-If you can't trust every [user](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit) on your website, then enable the safe mode.
+If you can't trust every user on your website, then enable the safe mode.
 Open file `system/settings/system.ini` and change `CoreSafeMode: 1`.
 Users are allowed to use [Markdown](https://github.com/datenstrom/yellow-extensions/tree/master/features/markdown), but cannot use HTML and JavaScript.

 ## How to make a multilingual website